 If you are one of the fortunate ones with sufficient height of at least 2.4metres inside your garage and you are able to successfully waterproof the garage, then converting your garage could be less expensive than building an extension.

-We are not the most suitable company to design garage conversions, unless they are part of a larger project.
+Please note that we are not the most suitable company to design garage conversions, unless they are part of a larger project.

 If you are looking to extend your house and are seeking advice, please call us.